robOcity/song-play-aws-redshift/README.md

 # AWS Redshift Data Warehouse

 How can you build a simple data pipeline on AWS to support your analytical users?
-In this repository, I will show how using [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html) for storage, [AWS Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html) to perform ETL and Python to orcestrate it.
+In this repository, I show how using [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html) for storage, [AWS Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html) to perform ETL and Python to orchestrate it.
 First, the data are extracted from JSON log files stored on S3 the SQL using Redshift's `copy` command that creates the staging tables.
 Next, SQL `insert` statements transform the data.
 Finally, I show you how to use the star-schema for analysis.

 ![Architecture](images/etl_aws_s3_to_redshift-qs.png)

 ## Files

-1. `create_tables.py` - Uses `sql_queries.py` and `utils.py` to drop (delete) and create all tables.
-After running this module the database is ready for data to be imported.
+1. `create_tables.py` uses `sql_queries.py` and `utils.py` to drop (delete) and create all tables.
+After running this module, the tables have been created and are ready for you to add data.

-1. `sql_queries.py` - Creates, inserts and drops all staging and star schema tables.
+1. `sql_queries.py` creates, inserts, and drops all staging and star schema tables.
 Show how to analyzes the data in the star-schema.

-1. `utils.py` - Creates connections to a running AWS Redshift instance.
-Uses data stored in `dwh.cfg`.
+1. `utils.py` creates connections to a running AWS Redshift instance using data stored in `dwh.cfg`.

-1. `events_log_jsonpath.json` - Maps data elements from the events log file into the events_staging table.
-More broadly, the jsonpaths file allows any hierarchical JSON data to be mapped into a flat SQL table.
-The field names are from the JSON file.
-Ordering determines which column they are insterted into the table.
-The JSON field listed in the first row in the jsonpaths file is inserted into the first column of the SQL table.
+1. `events_log_jsonpath.json` defines how columns in the events the log file relate to those in the events_staging table — mapping hierarchical JSON data into a flat SQL table.
+Using columns names from the source file and outputting them in the order specified.
+See [COPY from JSON Format](https://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-copy-from-json.html) for more information.

-1. `songplay_log_jsonpath.json` - Maps user's song play activity into the songplay_staging table.
-Plays the same role as is described above for the events log data.
+1. `songplay_log_jsonpath.json` selects and orders columns from JSON log files of song play activity into the resulting songplay_staging table.
+Plays the same role as `events_log_jsonpath.json` does for the events_staging table.

 ## Table Design

 Staging tables support data ingest from online transaction processing systems (OLTP).
 Here data are extracted from JSON files and inserted into the staging tables using the `copy` command provided by AWS Redshift.
 More on that later.
 Star-schemas are great for supporting analytic workflows utilized by online analytic processing systems (OLAP).

-Derived from the code of the open source PostgreSQL project, Redshift distributes tables allowing for it to operate on the parallel in parallel.
-The distribution style (diststyle  or distkey) can be configured as:
+Derived from the code of the open-source PostgreSQL project  (see [Amazon Redshift and PostgreSQL](https://docs.aws.amazon.com/redshift/latest/dg/c_redshift-and-postgres-sql.html)), Redshift distributes tables allowing for it to operate on the parallel in parallel.
+Distribution key options include:

 * even - spreading data evenly among nodes
 * all - an entire copy of the table on every node
 * auto - optimized by Redshift
 * key - stores data with common key values on a node

-Additionally, a sortkey can be provided too that orders the data on each node according the key assigned.
-In Redshift, primary and foreign keys are treated as suggestions to the query processing runtime.
+The sorting key determines the order of records on each node.
+Redshift treats primary and foreign keys as suggestions to the query optimizer.

 ![ER Diagram](images/song_play_er_diagram.png)